docsforadobe/after-effects-plugin-guide/docs/aegps/implementation.md

 ## Private Data

 Unlike effects, AEGPs are never unloaded during an After Effects session.
-Still, that doesn’t mean that relying on static and global variables is a good idea.
+Still, that doesn't mean that relying on static and global variables is a good idea.

 All hook functions are passed a plugin_refconPV for storage information specific to that function.
 Many AEGP Suite functions take the `aegp_plugin_id` as a parameter; store it in the `global_refconPV` you are passed, either in a structure you allocate or just the ID itself.